fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 </figure>

 Declaring `object-fit: cover` on an image allows us to make it _cover_ all or some of its parent’s shape.
-Under the hood the image is dynamically recropped around a given point (its middle, by default) to the target size.
-So, rather than setting the image’s width and height to some unnatural shape which no longer respects its aspect ratio, what we are instead in effect doing is making its parent a “window” onto the undistorted image.
+Under the hood the image is dynamically recropped around a given point (its middle, by default) to the target size, with its aspect ratio unchanged.
+So, rather than setting the image’s width and height to some unnatural shape which would squash or distort it, we instead in effect make its parent a “window” onto the undistorted image.

 Flexbox Gallery example (inspired by Stephanie Eckles) https://codepen.io/fuzzylogicx/pen/QWKmBOp

 Note: you don’t have to make the image fill _all_ of its parent.
 I could alternatively have set `height: 25vh` (for example) rather than `height: 100%`.
 I might do that to, say, set an image within a card to only take up a certain amount of the card’s height, leaving space for title and description below.

+Note 2: one other way to set an image to cover its parent’s shape is to supply it as a background image, and use `background-size:cover`.
+However in this article we are assuming that our image should be considered as content rather than decoration and accessible via alternative text, and this precludes the background-image approach.

 ### Scale down to be completely visible within a parent